-German translation services, you're options are to go to either a freelance translator, or a
+German translation services from a freelance translator or a

 a great translator you want to keep working with!

 Your deadline is realistic